-Senior Management has ensured that relevant employees receive frequent and adequate training on the Modern Slavery policy and any supporting processes applicable to their roles.
-Such training was conducted in FY23.
+Senior Management has ensured that relevant employees receive training on the Modern Slavery policy and any supporting processes applicable to their roles.
+Such training was conducted in FY23 and the next training will be conducted in FY25.

 HOW THE EFFECTIVENESS OF ACTIONS IS ASSESSED